sanchezocegueda/minimap/esp32-prototype/pinout.md

 2 buttons eventually connected to GPIO

 ## Microcontroller
-Pin 13 must be set up as an SPI interface
-Pin 0 must be set up as an SPI interface
+Pins 13 and 0 must be set up as an SPI interface
 Pin 18 must be set up as an I2C interface
+Pins 19, 27, and 16 must be setup as clocks
+Pins 5 and 26 must be setup for interrupts